IbrahimParkar/Hiring_Assistant_Chatbot/README.md

    - Tech Stack
 3. Based on the tech stack, the assistant will:
    - Generate 3–5 technical questions dynamically using LLMs.
-   - Allow candidate to answer them.
+   - Allow the candidate to answer them.
    - Log the entire interview history (optional: saved to CSV).
 4. End the conversation gracefully with closing remarks.
 5. Optional: Restart or exit anytime by typing an end keyword like `exit` or `quit`.